chris-short/chrisshort.net/content/subtweet.md

 > "Switching communication venues is an escalation. —[Nathen Harvey](https://twitter.com/nathenharvey)"

 But, even the Washington Post believes subtweets are terrible, [*Study confirms what you always knew: People who subtweet are terrible*](https://www.washingtonpost.com/news/the-intersect/wp/2016/06/06/study-confirms-what-you-always-knew-people-who-subtweet-are-terrible/).
 Thus, the general impression is a subtweet is a very negative thing.
+But, here is one potential example of a positive subtweet:

+{{< tweet 1101491470819823618 >}}